-This sweet and sour tofu recipe comes to us from Dianne Wenz's new cookbook Eating Vegan: A Plant-Based Cookbook for Beginners.
-Right off the bat I need to tell you, I'm in LOVE with this cookbook!
-So before we get to the recipe, I want to share a few things with you about Eating Vegan and why I'm loving it so much.
+This sweet and sour tofu recipe comes to us from Dianne Wenz's cookbook Eating Vegan: A Plant-Based Cookbook for Beginners.
+Right off the bat I need to tell you, I'm in LOVE with this cookbook.

-Eating Vegan was written with beginners in mind, but the recipes are anything but basic or boring.
-Her flavor choices absolutely speak to me.
-These are recipes you'll return to again and again.
-I love Dianne's food point of view and the approachable way she writes recipes.
-In my opinion, this is a cookbook for everyone.
+She wrote this cookbook with beginners in mind, but the recipes are anything but basic or boring.
+These are classic vegan recipes you'll return to again and again.

 Some of the recipes in Eating Vegan that I can't wait to try: